Are you thinking of getting into real estate, or maybe you are already into it, but

 Suppose you are a real estate agent (not a broker yet).
 You leverage other people’s traffic (e.g., Google or Facebook) to generate many seller leads.

 And you manage to generate so many leads outside of your state where you hold a license that you can refer those leads to other agents.

-Now you leverage not only other people’s traffic but also other people’s time, in this case, your partner realtors’ time.
+Now you leverage other people’s traffic and other people’s time, in this case, your partner realtors’ time.

-If on top of that, you are specialized in properties on the higher end of things, you can multiply the hourly income you may have had before.
+If on top of that, you specialize in properties on the higher end of things, you can multiply the hourly income you may have had before.